anthrax3/thegeeq.github.io/_posts/2017-12-21-the chrome's dino game.md

 Few Days Back, I was doing an experiment at my friend's home.
 For some research, while I was browsing on his computer, the internet connection was lost.
-At that time, I was browsing on chrome, and one of our other friends challenged us to defeat him in the [Chrome's Dino Game] (#).
+At that time, I was browsing on chrome, and one of our other friends challenged us to defeat him in the [Chrome's Dino Game](#).
 So, we decided that till the connection is restored, we will play the game.
 As I wasn't in habit of playing that game, I was unable to beat his highest score, but I said him, *"Wait, I'll hack the game"*.